apache/druid/docs/release-info/migr-ansi-sql-null.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-In Apache Druid 28.0.0, the default [null handling](../querying/sql-data-types.md#null-values) mode changed to be compliant with the SQL standard:
+In Apache Druid 28.0.0, the default [null handling](../querying/sql-data-types.md#null-values) mode changed to be compliant with the SQL standard.
+This guide provides strategies for Druid operators who rely on the legacy Druid null handling behavior in their applications.
+It provides strategies to emulate legacy null handling mode while operating Druid in SQL compliant null handling mode.

+## SQL compliant null handling in Druid

 The SQL standard defines any comparison to null to be unknown.
-Therefore, according to this three-value logic, `x <> 'some value'` only returns non-null values.
+According to this three-value logic, `x <> 'some value'` only returns non-null values.

 Now, Druid stores segments in a SQL compatible null handling mode by default.